 How to get there: 1.
 Subway to Qianmen Station (line 2)

 5. Nanluoguxiang Shopping street 南锣鼓巷步行街

-You can also walk around some of the little hutongs which has over 800+ years of history.
+You can also walk around some of the little hutongs which have over 800+ years of history.

 How to get there: 1.
 Subway to Nanluoguxiang Station (line 6 and line 8)